nodogsplash/nodogsplash/openwrt/README.md

-To inlcude NoDogSplash into your OpenWRT image or to create an .ipk package (equivalent to Debians .deb files), you have to build an OpenWRT image.
+To inlcude NoDogSplash into your OpenWRT image or to create an .ipk package (similar to Debians .deb files), you have to build an OpenWRT image.
-These steps were tested using OpenWRT-"Attitude Adjustment":
+These steps were tested using OpenWRT "Barrier Breaker":

 <pre>
-git clone git://git.openwrt.org/12.09/openwrt.git
+git clone git://git.openwrt.org/14.07/openwrt.git
 cd openwrt

 ./scripts/feeds update -a